nabijaczleweli/openalias.rs/openalias.rs.md

 ## DESCRIPTION

-Securely poll and parse OpenAlias data.
+Securely look up and parse OpenAlias data.

 OpenAlias is an open DNS-based name to cryptocurrency address mapping format.